rettinghaus/guidelines/_guidelines-dev/07-analysis/01-analysisdescribingrelationships.md

 The relationships between event elements, such as note, chord, and rest, are the basic material of musical analysis; the attributes described below ensure a closed network of these relations and provide the opportunity to record data useful for common analytical tasks.
 In the context of a formal analysis, for instance, the attributes presented here can be useful in the capture information about the structure of a musical work.

-The analysis module offers several attributes in the {% include link att="linking" %} class for the description of basic relationships:
+The shared module offers several attributes in the {% include link att="linking" %} class for the description of basic relationships:

-{% include desc atts="att.linking/copyof att.linking/corresp att.linking/next att.linking/prev att.linking/sameas att.linking/synch" %}
+{% include desc atts="att.linking/copyof
+att.linking/corresp
+att.linking/next
+att.linking/prev
+att.linking/sameas
+att.linking/synch" %}

 The {% include link att="alignment" %} class also contains an attribute for describing temporal relationships: